AnthonyKuang/ProjectLumiere/README.md

 ## TailwindCSS

 Utility CSS classes such as px-4 and mr-12 that allow you to style JSX without ever touching a CSS file.
 The code written can look a little messy, but is super easy to maintain because the JSX and CSS are all in the same place!
-The aim of using TailwindCSS is to keep the learning curve low from a vanilla CSS background while improving developer experience.
+The aim of using TailwindCSS is to keep the learning curve low from a vanilla CSS background while having an incredible developer experience.

 TailwindCSS + Next.js produces files like these: